There will be two sessions offered:

 What?
 BC Buddies gives students the opportunity to strengthen a connection with one other student.
 The event is led by experienced teachers of the deaf and deaf young adults.
 Meet-ups consist of organized activities and social time.

-When?
-BC Buddies will have 3 sessions across the Lower Mainland held in February, April, and November of each year.
+When and where?
+BC Buddies have 3 sessions across the Lower Mainland held in February, April, and November of each year.
+Starting Fall 2019, we will be able to offer sessions in Fraser Valley and Okanagan region.
+Dates to be determined.

 Why?
 The goal of the buddies program is to connect students who are deaf and hard of hearing and build a sense of community.
 By doing this, students can reduce feelings of isolation, create a sense of support and community among students with hearing loss, raise confidence, establish new friendships, share experiences, develop a sense of identity, develop leadership skills, and gain advice about situations relating to hearing loss.